Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 When the file has been uploaded, you can view and download this file directly from the chat.

 !!! note "File Upload Plugin"
-    When using a Webchat Endpoint, you also need to use the [File Upload plugin](https://github.com/Cognigy/WebchatPlugins/tree/master/plugins/file-upload).
+    For Webchat Endpoints, you will also need to use the [File Upload plugin](https://github.com/Cognigy/WebchatPlugins/tree/master/plugins/file-upload).

 ## How to download an Attachment